-In their extensive meta-analysis, Santini et al. (2013) identify the trade of live plants as the main introduction pathway for the introduction of invasive forest diseases in Europe.
-Similarly, Jung et al. (2016) identified plant production facilities as a major source of Phytophthorg inoculum that may be released in the wild.
-The best-known example of a Phytophthora sp. released in California natural environments from commercially produced plants is that of Phytophthora ramorum (Grünwald et al. 2013), but an equally important prior introduction associated with infested plant nurseries is that of Phytophthora lateralis affecting Port Orford cedar in California and Oregon (Hansen et al. 2000).
-Recently, Rooney-Latham (2014, 2015) have identified at least two soilborne Phytophthora species, including one reported for the first time ever in the USA, as the cause of extensive mortality of two plant species recently employed in an extensive restoration project.
-Both species were also found in the production facilities that had supplied the plant stock, and both species have been shown to be aggressive pathogens on three important hosts present in the restoration areas through greenhouse inoculation studies (Sims et al. 2018).
+identified plant production facilities as a major source of Phytophthora inoculum that may be released in the wild.
+The best-known example of a Phytophthora species released in California natural environments from commercially produced plants is that of Phytophthora ramorum (Grünwald et al. 2012), but an equally important prior introduction associated with infested plant nurseries is that of Phytophthora lateralis, which affected Port Orford cedar in California and Oregon (Hansen et al. 2000).

+Recently, Rooney-Latham and colleagues (Rooney-Latham and Blomquist 2014; Rooney-Latham et al. 2015) identified at least two soilborne Phytophthora species, including one reported for the first time ever in the United States, as the cause of extensive mortality of two plant species recently employed in an extensive restoration project.
+Both species were also found in the production facilities that had supplied the plant stock, and both species have been shown, through greenhouse inoculation studies, to be aggressive pathogens on three important hosts present in the restoration areas (Sims et al. 2018).
 This discovery triggered multiple surveys of failed restoration projects and of the facilities that provided plants employed in such projects (Frankel et al. 2018).
-While soil- and water-borne Phytophthoras have been found in commercial production of orchard and landscaping plants, this is the first reported case of Phytophthora species found in plants bound for native landscapes (Frankel et al. 2018, Garbelotto, personal communication).
-While Phytophthora species are known to be plentiful in commercial plant production facilities, their discovery in native plant production facilities is novel, and finds many land managers unprepared, due to the lack of previous experience with these pathogens.
+While soilborne and waterborne Phytophthoras have been found in commercial production of orchard and landscaping plants, to our knowledge this is the first reported case of Phytophthora species found in plants bound for native landscapes (Frankel et al. 2018; M. Garbelotto, unpublished results).
+Although Phytophthora species are known to be plentiful in commercial plant production facilities, their discovery in native plant production facilities is novel, and finds many land managers unprepared, due to a lack of previous experience with these pathogens.

-Given than the recent focus of the research community has been on aerial Phytophthora species such as P. ramorum, this review summarizes some basic knowledge for soilborne and waterborne Phytophthora species, such as those recently recovered from restoration and disturbed sites in the San Francisco Bay Area in California.
-Even if we acknowledge that infected plants can often be asymptomatic (Bienapfl & Balci 2014; Migliorini et al. 2015; Jung et al. 2016), we hope this article may increase the awareness about this group of pathogens, possibly leading to their early detection in plant production facilities (Parke et al. 2014; Patel et al. 2016), before infected plants are outplanted in the wild.
+Given that the research community has been focused on aerial Phytophthora species such as P. ramorum recently, this review summarizes some basic knowledge for soilborne and waterborne Phytophthora species, such as those recently recovered from restoration and disturbed sites in the San Francisco Bay Area in California.
+Even if we acknowledge that infected plants can often be asymptomatic (Bienapfl and Balci 2014; Jung et al. 2016; Migliorini et al. 2015), we hope this article may increase the awareness about this group of pathogens, possibly leading to their early detection in plant production facilities (Parke et al. 2014; Patel et al. 2016), before infected plants are outplanted in the wild.